Greszy/honeypot_w9/README.md

 ### Required: Demonstration

-- [ ] A basic writeup of the attack (what offensive tools were used, what specifically was detected by the honeypot)
+- [x] A basic writeup of the attack (what offensive tools were used, what specifically was detected by the honeypot)
-- [ ] An example of the data captured by the honeypot (example: IDS logs including IP, request paths, alerts triggered)
+- [x] An example of the data captured by the honeypot (example: IDS logs including IP, request paths, alerts triggered)
 - [x] A screen-cap of the attack being conducted

+I used nmap on the honeypot.

 <img src='Project8Demo.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />